Hugh O'Neill, Earl of Tyrone: Relations with Spain and 1597 ceasefire

-In a parley with Norris at Dundalk in January 1597, Tyrone admitted to writing letters to Spain but placed the blame partly on O'Donnell.
-He agreed to a further parley in March but made excuses to postpone it.
-On 22 May, Thomas Burgh, 3rd Baron Burgh, took over as Lord Deputy.
+Thomas Burgh, 3rd Baron Burgh, took over as Lord Deputy on 22 May.
 Burgh refused to entertain Tyrone's excuses and launched a two-pronged attack on Tyrone and O'Donnell's territories.
-On 6 June, royal forces launched a surprise attack on Tyrone between Newry and Armagh.
-Tyrone withdrew across the Blackwater.
-On 14 July Burgh captured the Blackwater fort.
-Tyrone "hanged twenty of his knaves that were appointed for the defence of the sconce", and returned to besiege the fort.
-Burgh died from illness in October.
+Burgh captured the Blackwater fort in mid-July, forcing Tyrone's men to withdraw to Drumflugh and Tobermessan.
+Royal forces also raided Dungannon and burned some of Tyrone's mills.
+Tyrone established a southern blockade to stop royal forces from resupplying the fort, and on 2 October made a failed attempt to scale the fort.
+Three days later, Burgh left the fort with 1,700 men to source supplies from Armagh.
+He died from illness the following week.

 It was anticipated that Tyrone would seize this opportunity to overrun the Pale.
 Instead he requested a truce to facilitate peace negotiations.
 On 8 December, Tyrone submitted to Lord Lieutenant-General Thomas Butler, 10th Earl of Ormond.
 Negotiations took place from 20–23 December in open country near Dundalk.
 Tyrone promised not to obstruct the resupply missions to the Blackwater fort and to avoid corresponding with foreign rulers (this alluded to James VI of Scotland as well as Philip II).
 He also insisted that no peace agreement would be made until his fellow confederates' grievances were addressed.
 Elizabeth I was consternated on receiving a list of confederate grievances and demands, but was willing to offer some concessions as well as a pardon for Tyrone.
 An eight week truce was agreed on.
 Tyrone once again used this time to stall the English and gain the upper hand.

 In early 1598, administrator Conyers Clifford induced various confederates (most notably founding member Brian Oge O'Rourke) to defect to the Crown.
 O'Rourke's betrayal "did amaze Tyrone"—he became paranoid and temporarily arrested various confederate clan chiefs, including Hugh Maguire.
 Many of the turncoats rejoined the confederacy in fear after O'Donnell executed their men.